 the ability to swim is an essential life-skill that could save your life in an aquatic emergency.
 Many parents think it is essential for their children to learn the basics of swimming just to get themselves to safety or perhaps tread water until help arrives.

-It is a sad fact that most drownings occur within 10 metres of safety and to this end the Dolphins put on survival awards ranging from "I've just fallen in - can I get out?" in stages up to the Swim England Personal Survival Awards which take the swimmer through a number of tests fully clothed.
+It is a sad fact that most drownings occur within 10 metres of safety and to this end the Dolphins put on SURVIVAL awards ranging from "I've just fallen in - can I get out?" in stages up to the Rookie Lifeguard Awards which take the swimmer through a number of tests fully clothed.